Article 1. The Organizer

 Article 6.
 Time limit and classification by kilometer

 The outputs for each stage will be grouped.
 The participants must start at the moment indicated by the organization.
 The time limit per stage is 10 hours and 24 hours for the long stage.
 During this stage, the cp4 (approximately km 60) will close 18 hours after the start.
 Anyone who has not crossed checkpoint 4 within 18 hours will be disqualified.
 An official timekeeper will eliminate the daily arrival order of each competitor.
 If a participant is out of the time limit or stops running at a checkpoint, they can start over the next day if the medical staff gives a favorable opinion.
-In this case, the competitor remains in the general classification and will necessarily be classified after the competitors that will be classified by time.
-The classification by kilometer is achieved by the accumulated kilometers running throughout the competition.
+In this case, the competitor remains in the general classification, being classified by his stage time plus the total cut time of the leaving stage, including a -1, -2, -3 so the number of stages he leaves, classified by partial abandonment

 Article 7: Marking and road book

 The participants must follow the route marked by the organization; if they do not, they may incur sanctions of varying severity according to the particular stage.
 The course will be marked approximately every 500 meters.
 There are several natural landmarks that will serve as additional landmarks.
-A road book for you will be given before the event.
-It will be compiled from topographical survey missions.
+A road book will be explained and detailed in the technical talk before the event, the marking will be done days before the start and in the hours before the beginning of each stage.
 You will be penalized if you do not have your route book during the race.

 Article 8: Checkpoint & Bivouac

-The checkpoints are at regular intervals through (approximately 15 km) at each stage of the race.
-There are between 2 and 8 checkpoints depending on the distance of the day.
+The checkpoints are at regular intervals (approximately 12 km) at each stage of the race.
+There are between 2 and 8 control points depending on the stage distance.
 The competitors must go through the control points, otherwise sanctions will be applied.
 The water distribution points on both the start and finish line of each stage of the day are mandatory control points.
-The control points will allow race officials to register schedules and distribute water.
-Medical assistance will be available regularly at checkpoints.
-Every night, the organization makes a bivouac.
-Participants will sleep in hammocks In some of these camps, competitors will have water for the shower.
+The control points will allow race staff to record schedules and distribute water.
+Medical assistance will be available at checkpoints.
+Each night camp will be installed, participants will sleep in tents in these camps, competitors will have water for the shower in some camp.

 Article 9: Water Supply